Miller House and Garden

 - Eero Saarinen's Irwin Conference Center >

-- Beautiful photos of MHG from local newspaper >
+- Photos of MHG from the local newspaper >